Nicolelam8891/nicolelam8891/README.md

 ### About me
 <div>
-🩺 As a Nurse, interfacing daily with EPIC, I've witnessed firsthand the transformative power of technology in healthcare.
-As a front-end developer, I persistently aim to produce user-friendly content.
-My approach to development is deeply influenced by the empathy and compassion I've gained during my years in nursing.
-Collaborating with healthcare providers across various specialties has equipped me with strong interpersonal skills and a profound sense of teamwork.
-I am adept at critical thinking and problem-solving, I am excited to leverage this cross-industry experience to contribute to software development teams.
-Looking ahead, I am exceptionally eager to fully immerse myself in software development, where my tech proficiency and medical insights can truly make a difference in the lives of people from all walks of life!
+🩺 As a nurse experienced with EPIC and a front-end software engineer, my work is shaped by empathy and compassion from my healthcare background.
+I bring strong interpersonal skills, teamwork, critical thinking, and problem-solving abilities to software development.
+I'm committed to making a meaningful impact in software development to improve lives across diverse communities.
+My goal is to produce user-friendly content.
+I am eagar to fully immerse myself in software development, where my tech proficiency and medical insights can truly make a difference in the lives of people from all walks of life!
 <br></br>
 Fun facts: fluent in Vietnamese | piano 🎹 | tennis 🎾
 </div>